 You don't earn the nickname, Captain Chaos by being the most awesome kid on the planet.
 Just ask Billy Bradshaw.

 Nine-year-old, Billy has a talent for creating more than his fair share of chaos.
-He certainly doesn't mean for things to go wrong.
+He certainly doesn't mean for things to wrong.
 Problem is, the harder he tries to fix the problem, the worse it usually becomes.
-As he flounders his way from one accidental disaster to another, there's always guaranteed to be more mix-ups and mayhem along the way.
+As he flounders his way from one chaotic disaster to another, there's always guaranteed to be more mix-ups and mayhem along the way.

 Hi, and welcome.
 There are so many aspects of writing for children that I enjoy—everything from deciding on a plot to progressively developing it into a finished manuscript.
 My preferred style of writing is fast-paced, humorous stories with lots of unpredictability and suspense—which is exactly how I'd describe my junior fiction series, Captain Chaos.